 During her spare time, she enjoys spending time with her family hiking, skiing, biking, traveling, and cooking.

 Originally from Denver, CO, Ian Stemper received his master’s degree in Biomedical Engineering from California Polytechnic State University in San Luis Obispo, CA. Since graduation, he has received further education in statistical methods and machine learning techniques.
 He is experienced in medical device and software application design.
 He creates tools to enhance and automate data collection, integration, and analysis, both in-house and across the Regenexx network.
 Ian joined the Regenexx R&D Team in the fall of 2015.

 Originally from the mountains of Colorado, Dustin developed a passion for science at an early age.
 He received his bachelor’s degree in molecular, cellular, and developmental biology from the University of Colorado, Boulder in 2008.
 Eager to learn more, Dustin pursed graduate studies in Biomedical Engineering at Colorado State University.
-In 2011, he received his masters of science from CSU, where he investigated the osteogenic potential of mesenchymal stem cells in response to bone-inducing growth factors and substrate nanotopography.
-For several years thereafter, Dustin remained active in stem cell research, developing and validating in vitro liver models based on human induced pluripotent stem cells for use in functional studies and toxicity screening.
-Dustin joined the Interventional Orthopedics Foundation as a research scientist in the summer of 2015, investigating current orthobiologic treatment options and educating physicians on their use and then made the transition to the Regenexx R&D team in January, 2017.
+In 2011, he received his master’s of science from CSU, where he investigated the osteogenic potential of bone marrow concentrate containing mesenchymal stem cells in response to bone-inducing growth factors and substrate nanotopography.
+For several years thereafter, Dustin remained active in bone marrow concentrate research, developing and validating in vitro liver models based on human-induced pluripotent cells for use in functional studies and toxicity screening.
+Dustin joined the Interventional Orthopedics Foundation as a research scientist in the summer of 2015, investigating current orthobiologic treatment options and educating physicians on their use and then made the transition to the Regenexx R&D team in January 2017.